Maiyoj/sassymakasi/README.md

 * Javascript - Used to add interactive behaviour to the page.

 ## Known Bugs
-* Sumissions of the the form is not successful
+* Submissions of the the form is not successful
 ## Licence
 MIT License